jepsen-io/jepsen/doc/plan.md

   density?
 - [ ] Latency plots: layer least frequent events on top of more frequent ones

+## Web

+- Use utf-8 for transferring files; I think we're doing latin-1 or ascii or 8859-1 or something now.

 ## Performance

 - [x] Cache index page of web server